singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 In drawing this example (which is not the example from the problem description), I looked for a few things.

 - I wanted the nodes labeled somewhat randomly.
-If I had instead put a at the top, with b and c as chil­dren, then d and e, it could be misleading.
+If I had instead put a at the top, with b and c as children, then d and e, it could be misleading.
 The alphabetical order would match the compile order.
 - I wanted a graph with multiple parts/components, since a connected graph is a bit of a special case.
 - I wanted a graph where a node links to a node that cannot immediately follow it.
 For example,  f links to a but a cannot immediately follow it (since b and c must come before a and after f).
 - I wanted a larger graph since I need to figure out the pattern.